John Kelynge: Judicial career

 The resignation of Mr. Justice Malet opened the way for his further advancement, he was appointed to fill the vacant seat in the King's Bench on 18 June 1663.
 He was present at the noted trial of the witches at Bury before Chief Baron Hale, in March 1662.
 He was appointed as Hale's coadjutor on the circuit.
 The dissatisfaction with the verdict which he is represented to have expressed seems to proceed, not from his disbelief in the existence of witchcraft, but from his opinion that the evidence was not sufficient to convict them.

 Within two years after his promotion, the death of Sir Robert Hyde made a vacancy in the office of chief justice of the King's Bench.
 It remained unfilled for nearly seven months, when Kelynge, on 21 November 1665, was elevated to the post.
 He retained it during the remainder of his life, with little reputation as a lawyer, and frequently incurring censure by his want of temper and discretion.
+As the Lord Chief Justice of the King's Bench, Kelynge delivered the primary judgment in the significant English common law case, Mellor v Spateman (1669) 1 Wm.
+Saund.
+339.